 “One has to wonder if people want to give socially desirable answers – therefore underestimating the toll on sleep quality that the phones are taking (knowing that the messaging is that it is not good to sleep with your cell phone),” Terry Cralle, a registered nurse, clinical sleep educator, and sleep consultant for Saatva who is unaffiliated with the study, told Mattress Clarity.

 “It is obvious that when cell phones are used ‘incorrectly’ – i.e., right before bedtime, during the night, etc. – they are disruptive to our sleep which in turn negatively impacts health, wellbeing, performance, and quality of life,” Cralle said.

 Cralle added that many people have told her they sleep with their phone and that the notifications that go off all night do not bother their sleep.
 In actuality, she said, the notifications are bothering their sleep.

-Additionally, past studies have confirmed that blue light (the kind emitted from smartphone screens) can interfere with your brain’s ability to release melatonin, a naturally occurring hormone that tells your body it’s time for bed.
+Additionally, past studies have confirmed that blue light (the kind emitted from smartphone screens) can interfere with the brain’s ability to release melatonin, a naturally occurring hormone that tells one’s body it’s time for bed.

 While the results from the study reflect the current climate on mobile phone use in Australia, both researchers and sleep experts agree the results may be similar across the globe.